Soulsliked01/Huffman_tree_compression/README.md

 Howewever the implementation of these are mine to claim.

 bytestream.py
 Code re-used not written by me.

+LISCENCE.txt
-Associated with the liscence.txt.
+work with the tests